ajschulz/ajschulz_old.github.io/index.md

 {% capture text %}

-My current projects largely look at the Andropogoneae, gene model annotations, and the genetics of perenniality.
+My current projects investigate plant competition dynamics, the genetics of perenniality, and how to leverage evolution and machine learning to evaluate gene model annotations.

 {%
   include button.html